+From Traverse County

+Ditch 37, water flows into

+Twelvemile Creek, the

+Mustinka River and Lake

-Traverse - headwaters of the Bois de Sioux River.
-The Bois de Sioux and Otter Tail rivers join to become the Red River at Breckenridge.
+Traverse - headwaters of the

+Bois de Sioux River.
+The Bois

+de Sioux and Otter Tail rivers

+join to become the Red River

+at Breckenridge.

 Built by horse-drawn equipment in 1902, Traverse County Ditch 37 had received only minor repairs.
-Before this project, the only maintenance since 1988 consisted of silt and cattail removal.
+Before this project, the only maintenance since 1988 was silt and cattail removal.
 Cottonwood trees exceeding 3 feet in diameter grew in the channel.

 "The project was really twofold," Engels said.
-"There was a hydraulic component to restore the original capacity and there was a water-quality component with the retrofit."
+"There was a hydraulic component to restore the original capacity, and there was a water-quality component with the retrofit."

-The watershed district used ditch assessment proceeds to pay landowners for permanent right-of-way easements, installing buffers along both sides of Traverse County Ditch
+The watershed district used ditch assessment proceeds to pay landowners for permanent right-of-way easements, installing buffers along both sides of Traverse County Ditch 37.
+Easements allow the watershed district access for maintenance work.